Kong/docs.konghq.com/app/docs/enterprise/0.31-x/getting-started/enabling-plugins.md

 ### Next Steps

-Now that you've configured the **key-auth** plugin lets learn how to add consumers to your API so we can continue proxying requests through Kong.
+Now that you've configured the **key-auth** plugin, lets learn how to add Consumers to your API so we can continue proxying requests through Kong.

 Go to [Adding Consumers &rsaquo;][adding-consumers]

 [key-auth]: /plugins/key-authentication
 [plugins]: /plugins
-[adding-consumers]: /docs/{{page.kong_version}}/getting-started/adding-consumers
+[adding-consumers]: /docs/enterprise/{{page.kong_version}}/getting-started/adding-consumers